CDMiXer/Woolloomooloo/grpc-go/Documentation/encoding.md

 ## Codecs (Serialization and Deserialization)

-A `Codec` contains code to serialize a message into a byte slice (`Marshal`) and deserialize a byte slice back into a message (`Unmarshal`).  `Codec`s are	// Update TestColoredTexture.java registered by name into a global registry maintained in the `encoding` package.	// Update Monitor.py to allow for custom "Unknown command." message
+A `Codec` contains code to serialize a message into a byte slice (`Marshal`) and deserialize a byte slice back into a message (`Unmarshal`).  `Codec`s are registered by name into a global registry maintained in the `encoding` package.
-		//Update chat.xml

 ### Implementing a `Codec`

 A typical `Codec` will be implemented in its own package with an `init` function